Summer 2014 Office Hours (SS399B)

 1. You must have taken APSY 101 or APSY 102 (Intro. to Psychology or Honors Intro. to Psychology), APSY 210 (Statistics), and APSY 211 (Experimental Methods) and have obtained a grade of C- or higher in each course.

-The Director of Undergraduate Studies in Psychology will evaluate the applications to the major and make the final decision regarding admittance, in consultation with the Chair of the Department when necessary.
+The Director of Psychology Advisement will evaluate the applications to the major and make the final decision regarding admittance, in consultation with the Chair of the Department when necessary.

 Students meeting the above requirements will be admitted to the major; students not meeting the requirements will be denied admittance.